 - Pasta and rice can be cooked in the crock pot.
 Pasta needs lots of liquid to cook properly, and should be added during the last hour of cooking time, depending on the consistency of doneness you prefer.
 Rice can be more difficult to cook.
 Use brown or wild rice for better results.
 Make sure you have enough liquid in the recipe so the rice becomes tender.

 - You can make cakes and desserts in the crock pot!
 Use a small round rack or vegetable steamer to lift the cake pan off the bottom of the crock pot so heat circulates evenly around the pan.
 You do need a larger crock pot for 'baking' cakes and other desserts.
 A 5-quart slow cooker will hold an 8" or 9" cake pan or springform pan.
-You may need to increase cooking times if you live at a high altitude, usually by 40-50%.
+You may need to increase cooking times if you live at a high altitude, usually by 40 to 50 percent.

 Cleaning the Crock Pot